nd1012/wan24-Crypto/README.md

 method will throw an exception.

-**NOTE**: AES-256 and SHA-384+ (and HMAC-SHA-384+) are considered to be post quantum safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does).
+**NOTE**: AES-256 and SHA-384+ (and HMAC-SHA-384+) are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some).

 ## Disclaimer